Housing Standards and Inspections

 The current relevant standards are set out under:

-The Regulations took effect in their entirety for all newly rented properties being let for the first time on 26 January 2017 and replaced :
+The Regulations took effect in their entirety for all rented properties from 1 May 2019 and replaced previous standards:

 The Regulations do not apply to houses let for the purpose of a holiday, Housing Authority demountable houses and communal type accommodation provided by the Health Services Executive and certain approved non-profit or voluntary bodies.
 With the exception of Article 7 (Food Preparation, Storage and Laundry) – the Regulations also apply to houses let by Housing Authorities and Approved Housing Body.